Small Business Support

 Helping people to be able to sustain and improve their livelihood is an important part of our work in Kibera.
-Many people try to make a living by running small businesses and providing small business support is a way we can help people to improve their quality of life.
+Many people try to make a living by running small businesses and therefore providing small business support is a way we can help people to improve their quality of life.
 Two of the key problems are a lack of capital to start or build the business and lack of business training.
 To help address these issues we have established a Micro Enterprise Development programme.
-Support comes in the form of a modest Micro Enterprise seed fund, administered by a local committee of volunteers providing small business loans to set up or expand local small businesses, plus business development training and support.
-The local committee members are well respected and successful business people in their own right and able to share their experience with the wider community.
-The initiative is registered with the Kenyan government as a community-based organisation (CBO) under the name of New Community 2019 Micro Finance
+Support comes in the form of a modest Micro Enterprise seed fund, administered by a local committee of volunteers providing small business loans to set up or expand local small businesses.
+In addition to this, we provide small business development training and support.
+The initiative is registered with the Kenyan government as a community-based organisation (CBO) under the name of New Community 2019 Micro Finance.

 Chips and samosas

 Florence established her business on Kibera Drive with an initial 5,000 KES loan and ran into difficulty when the price of potatoes rose and she stopped making a profit.
 She diversified into making samosas, and was supported with a further loan once the price of potatoes fell again to buy more potatoes which is a high ticket item for the size of business.
 A sack of potatoes will typically last 3 days.
 Now the business is selling both chips and samosas in equal quantities.

 In 2019 the global Covid pandemic restricted travel and in response, the focus of our interaction with our partners in Kenya became increasingly on-line.
 Born out of a need to provide small business training, initially for young people graduating from the twelve-step narcotics restoration programme, we developed a training course to help to establish and expand small businesses that are the heartbeat of the local economy.

 As we've gained experience, we have made the course more generic so that it can be re-used in different settings.
 The material is available here

 or via our YouTube channel for free download and use.